dr-yst/org-x/memory-bank/activeContext.md

 ## Project Status Overview

 The project continues to make steady progress in the initial development stage.
-We have successfully implemented the headline hierarchy processing and basic content extraction functionality.
-These improvements allow us to correctly represent the nested nature of org-mode documents and extract content from headlines.
+We have successfully implemented the headline hierarchy processing, basic content extraction functionality, and type definition sharing between the Rust backend and TypeScript frontend using tauri-specta.

+With these key components in place:

+1. **Org-mode Parsing**: Basic structure and hierarchy processing are complete, allowing for proper representation of nested org-mode documents.

+2. **Content Extraction**: Simple extraction of headline content is working, though more complex org-mode elements need further development.

+3. **Type-Safe API Communication**: The tauri-specta integration provides automatic TypeScript bindings generation, ensuring type safety between the Rust backend and Svelte frontend.

+4. **Component-Based UI**: Started implementing proper Svelte components that leverage the type definitions.

-With the basic org-mode parsing functionality now in place, including headline hierarchy and content extraction, we are shifting focus to file monitoring functionality.
-This will allow the application to detect changes in org-mode files and automatically update the parsed data.
+Our next focus will be on implementing file monitoring functionality, allowing the application to detect changes in org-mode files and automatically update the parsed data.
+We'll also continue to improve the frontend UI components to better support interactive features.

-In parallel, we will begin setting up type definition sharing between the Rust backend and TypeScript frontend using tauri-specta, which will ensure type safety across the application.

-Once these backend components are in place, we will move forward with the frontend UI implementation using Svelte 5.
-The keyboard-first design principles will be applied throughout the UI development process.

-Keyboard shortcuts and the command palette remain important features that we plan to prioritize after completing the basic UI implementation.
+Keyboard shortcuts and the command palette remain important features that we plan to prioritize in upcoming development phases to align with our keyboard-first design principles.